alexaymehra/cpu-8-bit/README.md

 *Click the image above to open the full PDF specification.*

 ## Todo
-- Write and verify additional program for CPU module
 - Add usage guide
 - Update and insert schematic
 - Polish README